BLIK Level 0

 user_agent | string | Yes | Customer's User-Agent header |

-The checksum is generated in the same way as for a standard payment:
+Generate the checksum exactly as for a standard payment:

 sha256({service}|{SecretHash}|{value}|{url_success}|{url_fail}|{url_ipn})